Polymer/polymer/README.md

    Based on developer feedback and observations of Polymer apps in the wild, we've also made some key improvements to Polymer's data system.
 These changes are designed to make it easier to reason about and debug the propagation of data through and between elements:

-   * Changes are now batched, and the effects of those changes are run in well-defined order:
+   * Changes are now batched, and the effects of those changes are run in well-defined order.
-     1. computed properties (`computed`)
-     1. template bindings (both property bindngs `[[...]]` and computed bindings `[[compute(...)]]` and any side-effects of child elements on the bound property/attribute changes)
-     1. attribute reflection (`reflectToAttribute: true`)
-     1. observers (both single-property `observer` and multi-property `observers`)
-     1. property-changed notify events (and any side-effects of host elements on the bound property changes)

-     Note that this order changes

    * We ensure that multi-property observers run exactly once per turn for any set of changes to dependencies (removing the [multi-property undefined rule](https://www.polymer-project.org/1.0/docs/devguide/observers#multi-property-observers)).

    * To improve compatibility with top-down data-flow approaches (e.g. Flux), we no longer dirty-check properties whose values are objects or arrays.